Abjad/abjad/abjad/docs/source/reference_manual/tuplets/index.rst

-We'll place the tuplet into a Staff object, so that LilyPond does not complain about the overrides we've applied, which lexically cannot appear in a ``\score`` block.
+We'll place the tuplet into a Staff object, so that LilyPond does not complain about the overrides we've applied, which lexically can not appear in a ``\score`` block.

 ::